carbonfive/intro-to-git/README.md

 Take some time taking turns creating new poems and committing them to your local repositories.
 Click "sync" to push your changes to your repository, and have your partner "sync" your new changes back down to their local computers.
 Then switch roles and repeat the process the other way around.

-### Introducing Branches
+### 📖 Introducing Branches 📖

 <img class="img-responsive" src="https://www.atlassian.com/git/images/tutorials/collaborating/using-branches/hero.svg" />

-We are going to introduce a new concept called the *branch*.
+> We are going to introduce a new concept called the *branch*.

-Branches can be thought of as different streams of commits.
+> Branches can be thought of as different streams of commits.
 A branch contains a list of commits and SHAs, as they are applied in order.
 Branches also have a diverging point - a specific commit at which they were created.

-Branches are used when we want to *diverge* from another line of work, creating two parallel streams of work.
+> Branches are used when we want to *diverge* from another line of work, creating two parallel streams of work.
 This is commonly done when developers work on a feature of work but do not want to interrupt other developers from working on another feature.
 People will create their own personal "branch" on their computers, ensuring that any changes they make will not be modified (for the time being).

-You may have noticed a thing called `master` when you worked with GitHub Desktop.
+> You may have noticed a thing called `master` when you worked with GitHub Desktop.
 Every repository has a default branch that is typically called `master`, and it's conventionally treated as the "source of truth" branch for any repository.

 ### 8) Create a local branch

-Let's try this.
-Choose a member of your team to create a new branch and modify yet again another line from Emily Dickinson's poem.
+Hm, that Emily Dickinson poem is looking a little bare.
+It looks like we might be missing some stanzas.
+Choose one member of your team be responsible for filling in.
+Let's perform this task on a new branch, called `more-poetry`.

-To do this, you'll want to click the 'Add a branch' button from the GitHub Desktop UI.
+You'll want to click the 'Add a branch' button from the GitHub Desktop UI:

 <img class="img-responsive" src="http://i.imgur.com/4sC74j1.png" />

 Name the branch `more-poetry` and make sure you've selected to set 'From' to be `master`.

 Now you're on a branch!

-Fill in the rest of the Emily Dickinson poem, then create a commit.
+Using your favorite text editor and some Google searching (or from memory if you're a real poet), fill in the rest of the Emily Dickinson poem.
+Create a commit on your repository in GitHub Desktop.

-Flip to the History view in GitHub desktop.
-Now go the branch dropdown and click `more-poetry` - this opens a select menu that lets you choose between the branches.
+Now flip to the History view.
+Click on the "branch" menu dropdown and click `more-poetry` - this opens a select menu that lets you choose between the branches.

 <img src="http://i.giphy.com/26BRBoSBcgGbccvJu.gif" class="img-responsive" />

 What do you notice when you flip between the branches?
 Note that the latest commit only shows up on the `more-poetry` branch, and not the `master` branch.

+Observe that the actual contents of your filesystem are changing from under you when you flip between branches!

 ### 9) Publish your branch

-Clicking 'Publish' in the UI when you are in the `more-poetry` branch will synchronize your `more-poetry` branch with the GitHub branch in the cloud!
+Clicking 'Publish' in the UI when you are in the `more-poetry` branch will synchronize your `more-poetry` branch with the GitHub branch in the cloud.
+Click Publish and let your changes go up.

 See if you can find your branch on the Github.com repository for your host.
+What does the branch page look like?

-### 10) Review changes with Pull Requests
+### 📖 A word on Pull Requests 📖

-Here's the part of the evening when we start to get into the truly interesting stuff.
+> Here's the part of the evening when we start to get into the truly interesting stuff.
 In software, we oftentimes need to do "code reviews", which are peer reviews of software code.
 This code needs to be laid out in a manner which makes reviewing changes easy and obvious.
 This is done through Pull Requests, which we often call "PR"s.

+> Engineers find it important to have conversations about code because oftentimes our approaches to solving a problem may not be agreeable with the rest of the team.
+Here, we can address team comments to our code without actually making changes to other branches.
+However, if our team can agree on a productive implementation, the Pull Request becomes the gateway by which they say, "it looks good to me, I approve of this change", and the change is made to the code for the entire team.

+### 10) Review changes with Pull Requests

 The main goal of a GitHub Pull Request is to merge one branch into another.
 The secondary goal is to provide a place to view code changes and provide a place for conversations to occur.